metal3-io/metal3-io.github.io/try-it.md

 ### 2.5.
 Running Custom Cluster API Provider Metal3

-There are two Cluster API related managers running in the cluster.
-One includes set of generic controllers, and the other includes a custom Machine controller for Metal3.
+There are two Cluster API-related managers running in the cluster.
+One includes a set of generic controllers, and the other includes a custom Machine controller for Metal3.

 #### Tilt development environment